Duanyi YangAssistant Professor of Global Labor & Work

 Duanyi Yang joined the faculty of the ILR School’s Department of Labor Relations, Law, and History after completing her Ph.D. at MIT Sloan School of Management.
-Her research investigates how organizational human resource management policies operate within different institutional contexts and in the face of globalization, migration, and demographic shifts.
+Duanyi currently has two primary research agendas that together cover employee and employer perspectives in detail.
+Her first agenda focuses on worker voice, workplace disputes, and grievance systems.
+Her second agenda investigates how organizational work-family policies affect workers’ well-being, career trajectories, and gender inequality.
 Her research integrates theory and research from labor relations, sociology, and human resources management, and currently covers three distinctive national regimes – the United States, China, and Germany.

 - Duanyi Yang, Erin Kelly, Laura Kubzansky, Lisa Berkman. .
 Working from Home and Worker Wellbeing: New Evidence from Germany, Industrial and Labor Relations Review .

 - Duanyi Yang.
 2020.
 Why Don't They Complain?
 The Social Determinants of Chinese Migrant Workers' Grievance Behaviors, ILR REVIEW .
 73(2):366-392.
 (DOI:10.1177/0019793919872471)

 - Thomas A. Kochan, Christine A. Riordan, Alexander M. Kowalski, Mahreen Khan, Duanyi Yang.
 2019.
 The Changing Nature of Employee and Labor-Management Relationships, ANNUAL REVIEW OF ORGANIZATIONAL PSYCHOLOGY AND ORGANIZATIONAL BEHAVIOR, VOL 6 .
 6:195-219.
 (DOI:10.1146/annurev-orgpsych-012218-015335)